AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

 5.2.2  Step b – Connect Spoke VPC to Transit VPC
 ---------------------------------------------------

-This step explains how to connect a spoke VPC to the transit VPC.
+This step explains how to connect a Spoke VPC to the transit VPC.

 **Instructions:**